 - Mini marshmallows

 - Peanuts – I like the salted ones.

 You’ll also need a saucepan and a 9 x 13 inch rimmed baking dish.
-For thicker rocky road, you could use a square 9 inch pan instead.
+For thicker rocky road, you could use a square 8 or 9 inch square pan instead.

 How do I make it?